Debt Settlement Versus Bankruptcy Mortgage Guidelines

-Consumers who were in a debt settlement program at one time or another in the past and are about to apply for a residential mortgage loan, they may face hurdles where the mortgage lender will consider debt settlement same as a Chapter 13 Bankruptcy.
+Consumers who were in a debt settlement program at one time or another in the past and are about to apply for a residential mortgage loan, they may face hurdles.
+This often happens when lender will consider debt settlement same as a Chapter 13 Bankruptcy.

-- Most mortgage lenders consider debt settlement as another form of bankruptcy and frown on those who have entered into such program.
+- Most lenders consider debt settlement as another form of bankruptcy

-- To be frank, most mortgage lenders prefer bankruptcy than debt settlement.
+- To be frank, most lenders prefer bankruptcy than debt settlement

 Qualifying For Mortgage With Debt Settlement Versus Bankruptcy

-Debt Settlement does not require any waiting period for FHA Loans or Conventional Loans.
-Lenders requiring waiting period after debt settlement is due to their own lender overlay and not federal mortgage guidelines.
+Debt Settlement does not require any waiting period for FHA, VA, or Conventional Loans.
+Lenders requiring waiting period after debt settlement is due to their own overlay and not federal mortgage guidelines.
 Folks who have had entered into a prior debt settlement program do not have to worry about meeting any waiting period requirements with a lender who has no lender overlays.

 Home Loan After Debt Settlement

-Home Buyers who had a prior debt settlement and are having a difficult time in getting a mortgage lender to approve your mortgage loan, please contact us at Gustan Cho Associates at 1-800-900-8569 or text us at 262-716-8151 for faster response.
+Home Buyers who had a prior debt settlement and are having a difficult time in getting a mortgage lender to approve your mortgage loan, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
 Here is the website of Gustan Cho Associates .
 We are available 7 days a week, evenings, weekends, and holidays.